Last updated:

 Where it may not be the right fit

-• Not designed for businesses looking only for lightweight invoicing without integrated accounting workflows
+• Not aimed at businesses that just want lightweight invoicing without integrated accounting

 QuickBooks Online is widely used among small and mid-sized accounting practices because it combines invoicing with full accounting, bank feeds, reconciliation, and reporting in a familiar environment.